 Management capabilities and skills of the project managers (30/100)

-– experience in the relevant field
+– experience and expertise of the team in the relevant field

 – financial management capabilities